-In section III.C we provide an explicit system of beliefs \mathcal{P} in which agents optimally update beliefs according to a special case of equation (18).
-Updating rule (18) is more general and nests a range of learning schemes considered in the literature on adaptive learning, e.g., least squares learning and the switching gains learning schemes used by Marcet and Nicolini (2003).
+In Section III.C, we provide an explicit system of beliefs \mathcal{P} in which agents optimally update beliefs according to a special case of equation (18).
+Updating rule (18) is more general and nests a range of learning schemes considered in the literature on adaptive learning, for example, least-squares learning and the switching-gains learning schemes used by Marcet and Nicolini (2003).